Human Rights

 Country Risk (Principle 1 and 2)

-The Global Compact Self Assessment on Human Rights covers a broad range of human rights issues relevant to the majority of businesses.
-While all human rights can be impacted, positively or negatively, by business, the Global Compact Self Assessment tool does not aspire to cover the entire range of human rights issues that may apply to specific business operations.
+This section covers a broad range of human rights issues relevant to the majority of businesses.
+While business can impact human rights both positively or negatively the Global Compact Self Assessment tool does not aspire to cover the entire range of human rights issues that may apply to specific business operations.
 Instead the tool covers those human rights issues that the Danish Institute for Human Rights has found to be among the most relevant and challenging for businesses globally.
-The Danish Institute for Human Rights has also developed a more comprehensive tool, the Human Rights Compliance Assessment tool, which covers the full range of human rights in the Universal Declaration of Human Rights (1948).
-Please also refer to the Global Compact guide, Human Rights Translated, for an explanation of the entire range of human rights contained in the main international human rights instruments.
+As indicated under “about this tool” the tool does address all human rights.
+For an overview of the human rights covered by the assessment tool click here.